-Darin McCarthy, MSPT, OCS, Cert.
+Darin McCarthy, PT, DPT, OCS, Cert.
 DN - Physical Therapist / Orthopedic Clinical Specialist / Certified in Dry Needling

-Darin holds a Master of Science in Physical Therapy from The University of Massachusetts-Lowell, where he was a recipient of the Clinical Excellence Award from the College of Health Professions.
-He received a Bachelor of Science in Exercise Physiology from The University of Massachusetts-Lowell as well as becoming board certified as an Athletic Trainer.
+Darin currently holds his Doctorate in Physical Therapy from Shenandoah University in Virginia.
+He previously received a Master of Science in Physical Therapy from The University of Massachusetts-Lowell, where he was a recipient of the Clinical Excellence Award from the College of Health Professions.
+Prior to that he held a Bachelor of Science in Exercise Physiology from The University of Massachusetts-Lowell as well as becoming board certified as an Athletic Trainer.
 His training in orthopedics includes the Hospital for Special Surgery in New York City, Brigham & Women's Hospital in Boston, Ohio State University Medical Center and as an intern with the New England Patriots Football Team.
-Experience includes being a physical therapist in San Diego, California, where, for several years, he completed the majority of his extensive post-graduate training in manual therapy with an emphasis on TMD, spinal and sacroiliac dysfunction as well as sports injury rehabilitation.
+His experience includes being a physical therapist in San Diego, California, where, for several years, he completed the majority of his extensive post-graduate training in manual therapy with an emphasis on TMD, spinal and sacroiliac dysfunction as well as sports injury rehabilitation.
 While in San Diego he was employed in outpatient orthopedics then serving as the director of outpatient services for a large multi-center orthopedic group before relocating back to Massachusetts.
 Darin is currently a board certified Orthopedic Clinical Specialist (OCS).
 The specialist certification program was established to provide formal recognition for physical therapists with advanced clinical knowledge, experience, and skills in a special area of practice and to assist consumers and the health care community in identifying these physical therapists.
 He is also certified in Dry Needling through the Dry Needling Institute of the American Academy of Manipulative Therapy.
 Dry needling is a technique that involves superficial and deep needle insertion for the treatment of painful musculoskeletal and myofascial conditions.
 Darin is a frequent guest-lecturer to the University of Massachusetts-Lowell’s doctor of physical therapy program.
 Therafit also provides on-site labs for aquatic therapy to UML students as well.
 He is an active member of the American Physical Therapy Association in the orthopedic, private practice and aquatic therapy sections.

 Erica Compagnone, DPT – Physical Therapist / Aquatic Therapy Director